-- the target representation must be invariant under a change in heading because it is in that frame that working memory about the target and neural state about target selection is meaningful... this is a property of the world - and the same argument applies to the motor dynamics: only when the dynamics is invariant under change of heading is it a meaningful dynamics
+- the target representation must be invariant under a change of heading because it is in that frame that working memory about the target and neural state about target selection is meaningful... this is a property of the world - and the same argument applies to the motor dynamics: only when the dynamics is invariant under change of heading is it a meaningful dynamics to makes this consistent with coupling to sensory information, we must perform a a coordinate transform from the sensory surface ("retina") to the invariant world frame!